skeltonn/skeltonn.github.io/_projects/amtrak-performance-profile.md

 The second process is one of static API response generation.
 Functionally, this process caches data for a fixed period for users.
 This runs perodically to commit new data to the hosted git repo, which triggeres a project rebuild through the hosting provider.
 The data observed on the website is static "cached" files.
 As a result, the UI can be hosted in "live" mode to debug and test against realtime data, while hosted for production without exposing an API to the world.

-This project would not be possible without the [GTFS specifications](https://gtfs.org/), and hosted dats sources like [asm.transitdocs.com](https://asm.transitdocs.com/).
+This project would not be possible without the [GTFS specifications](https://gtfs.org/), and hosted data sources like [asm.transitdocs.com](https://asm.transitdocs.com/).
 To those resources, I say thank you.

 For the curious, the internal db is structured as so: